Hammond24/cs3210_lab/instructions/autograder_instructions.md

 ## Autograder Use

 To use the autograder, visit the [autograder page][autograder], and click the authenticate button.
+NOTE: You'll have to be logged into the campus VPN to access it.
 This will bring you to a GitHub login page, where you will give the autograder permission to know your identity and checkout your private repositories.
 Once you've completed the authentication, you will be taken back to the autograder, where the autograder will display the available labs.
 From